chmitch/mdwguide/src/lab_1/README.md

     1. Movement T-SQL is a special fact table that leverages a MERGE Statement.
 Merge is not supported today in Azure Synapse.
 You will need to split it out into an Update and Insert statement
 3. Rewrite Load control tables
     1. PopulateDateDimensionForYear -- User Defined Functions are not supported in Azure Synapse
-    2. GetLineageKey --
+    2. GetLastETLCutoffTime -- @@RowCount not supported
-    3. GetLastETLCutoffTime -- @@RowCount not supported
+4. Rewrite Function for Date Dimension Table

 ## Data Migration

-There are numerous strategies and tools to migrate your data from on-premise to Azure [Reference document](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/design-elt-data-loading)
+There are numerous strategies and tools to migrate your data from on-premise to Azure.
+[Reference document](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/design-elt-data-loading)

-Becasuse the size of this sample database is small, we will take the simplist strategy for this lab; [Bulk Copy Program](https://docs.microsoft.com/en-us/sql/t-sql/statements/insert-transact-sql?view=sql-server-ver15) (BCP).
+Due to the small size of this sample database, we will take the simplist strategy for this lab; [Bulk Copy Program](https://docs.microsoft.com/en-us/sql/t-sql/statements/insert-transact-sql?view=sql-server-ver15) (BCP).
 You will run BCP commands from the
 SQL Server Virtual Machine that hosts the OLAP database.
 BCP export will extract the data to a txt file on your local machine.
-BCP import will be run from the same Virtual machine there the text files reside.
+BCP import will be run from the same Virtual machine where the text files reside.
 The user name and password will need to be updated to your Azure Synapse instance.

 1. Run the SQL script in this repository called "WideWorldImportersDW - Prereq for Export.txt" to generate a view in the OLAP database before you run BCP commands.
 2. Create BCP Scripts for each dimension, staging and fact table.
 Those DDL scripts where you modified the columns will require you to define the columns to extract